 You’re not entitled to extra maternity or paternity benefits if you’re expecting twins or multiple babies.
 Your entitlements to leave and pay are the same as if you were expecting one baby.
 But you can claim Child Benefit and Child Tax Credit for each of your children.
 If you’re on a low income and getting certain benefits or tax credits, you could get a Sure Start Maternity Grant.
 This is a one-off payment to help towards the cost of maternity and baby items.
 If you already have children under 16, you can only get a grant if you’re expecting a multiple birth.

-During the antenatal period, you’ll also have an opportunity to meet with your public health nurse (health visitor) who will give you more information about local support through social services and other organisations.
+During the antenatal period, you’ll also have an opportunity to meet with your health visitor who will give you more information about local support through social services and other organisations.
 It’s worth also having a look at this leaflet from The Multiple Birth Foundation (MBF) and checking out the advice on NHS Choices.

 Other organisations who provide support include: